Simon Schama: Career

-Schama worked for short periods as a lecturer in history at Cambridge, where he was a fellow and director of studies in history at Christ's College.
-He then taught for some time at Oxford, where he was made a fellow of Brasenose College in 1976, specialising in the French Revolution.
+From 1966 to 1976, Schama was a fellow and director of studies in history at Christ's College, Cambridge.
+He then moved to Oxford University, where he was elected a fellow of Brasenose College, Oxford, in 1976, specialising in the French Revolution.
 He also worked at the School for Advanced Studies in the Social Sciences (EHESS) in Paris.

 At this time, Schama wrote his first book, Patriots and Liberators, which won the Wolfson History Prize.
 The book was originally intended as a study of the French Revolution, but as published in 1977, it focused on the effect of the Patriottentijd revolution of the 1780s in the Netherlands, and its aftermath.

-His second book, Two Rothschilds and the Land of Israel (1978), is a study of the Zionist aims of Edmond and James Rothschild.
+Schama's second book, Two Rothschilds and the Land of Israel (1978), is a study of the Zionist aims of Edmond and James Rothschild.

 In the United States

-In 1980, Schama took up a chair at Harvard University.
+In 1980, Schama took up a chair at Harvard University as Mellon Professor of History.
 His next book, The Embarrassment of Riches (1987), again focused on Dutch history.
 Schama interpreted the ambivalences that informed the Dutch Golden Age of the 17th century, held in balance between the conflicting imperatives, to live richly and with power, or to live a godly life.
 The iconographic evidence that Schama draws upon, in 317 illustrations, of emblems and propaganda that defined Dutch character, prefigured his expansion in the 1990s as a commentator on art and visual culture.

 Citizens (1989), written at speed to a publisher's commission, saw the publication of his long-awaited study of the French Revolution, and won the 1990 NCR Book Award.
-Its view that the violence of the Terror was inherent from the start of the Revolution, however, has received serious negative criticism.
+Its view that the violence of the Terror was inherent from the start of the Revolution has received serious negative criticism.

-Schama appeared as an on-screen expert in Michael Wood's 1989 PBS series Art of the Western World as a presenting art historian, commenting on paintings by Diego Velázquez, Rembrandt, and Johannes Vermeer.
+Schama appeared as an on-screen expert in Michael Wood's 1989 PBS series Art of the Western World ("Realms of Light: The Baroque") as a presenting art historian, commenting on paintings by Diego Velázquez, Rembrandt, and Johannes Vermeer.

 In 1991, he published Dead Certainties (Unwarranted Speculations), a relatively slender work of unusual structure and point-of-view in that it looked at two widely reported deaths a hundred years apart, that of British Army General James Wolfe in 1759 – and the famous 1770 painting depicting the event by Benjamin West – and that of George Parkman, murdered uncle of the better known 19th-century American historian Francis Parkman.